richardse08/richardse08.github.io/README.md

-# richardse08.github.io
+# live-portfolio
-New repo to resolve a bunch of annoying fucking merge conflicts
+Portfolio of work

+// The goal of this project is to display my background and experience...

+// ...all while looking like a Mac OS laptop.